 Business in the Ivory Coast is fairly formal with punctuality a must, though more casual cotton suits are acceptable attire.
 Business is often conducted in French, but translators are readily available.
 Greeting and acknowledging each person present with a handshake is important.
 Business hours are usually from 7.30am to 12pm, and 2.30pm to 6pm on weekdays, and from 8am to 12pm on Saturdays.

 The country code for Ivory Coast is +225.
-The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
+The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 City/area codes are not required and all numbers have eight digits.
 GSM 900 networks provide mobile cellular coverage around the main towns and cities, and there are roaming agreements with most international networks.
 International Direct Dialling is available.
-There are Internet cafes in Abidjan.
+There are internet cafes in Abidjan.

 Travellers to the Ivory Coast do not need to pay customs duty on

 200 cigarettes or 100 cigarillos or 25 cigars or 250g of tobacco;